mlbio-epfl/COSMIC/readme.md

 ### 2. Training + Inference

-You can train COSMIC and tun inference in one or both directions:
+You can train COSMIC and run inference in one or both directions:

 - **seq2img**: generate nuclear images from gene expression.
 - **img2seq**: predict gene expression from nuclear images.

-2.1.1. **Training of seq2img**
+2.1. **Seq2img**

+   Here, we use the mouse data as an example.
 First, we need to get the features from gene expression using scVI:

    ```bash
    python ./seq2img/scVI_mouse.py